How to Run Longer Distances: 20 Tips from a Run Coach

 Rest is an integral part of successful training, so make sure you take enough rest days.
 I recommend at least one full rest day a week from exercise.
 Take a rest day or active recovery day following your long runs and hard workouts such as speed workouts.
 Rest days allow your body to rebuild and recover, helping you progress in your training.

 If you need a training plan to help you crush your running goals, head to the Runstreet Training Center.
+Follow and tag @Runstreet on Instagram to share your training and get cheered on.
 Here’s to many great miles to come!

 Related Posts: 10 Running Workouts to Build Speed and Endurance, 10 Long Run Tips from a Run Coach